 Fences are dealt with by the Fences Act, Victoria.
 In short, to protect your interests, you should engage a qualified surveyor who will identify boundary lines of the property consistent with the titles registered in the Titles Office.
 Once identified, the Fences Act requires that your neighbour contributes fifty percent of the cost of a standard fence.
 You have a right to construct the fence and your neighbour has an obligation to meet half the cost.
 This can be enforced through the Magistrates Court.
 Once your surveyor has prepared the report for you make it clear to your neighbour.
 If the neighbour does not cooperate, you can go to court.

+Council doesn’t mediate these types of disputes.
 Council doesn’t have standing regarding disputes amongst neighbours on private land.
-It’s so much easier in the first instance for neighbours resolve it amongst themselves, otherwise, it can get messy.
-I suggest this as a reasonable process:
+It’s much easier for neighbours to resolve it amongst themselves, otherwise, it can get messy, time-consuming and costly.
+I suggest this as a process:

 - First, document the situation as much as possible with photo and video.